 Violation of DUI Probation

-Under Florida Statute 316.193(5) and 316.193(6)(a), if you enter a plea to DUI then the judge is required to put you on monthly reporting probation for at least six (6) months, although the judge can impose up to twelve (12) months probation.
+Under Florida Statute 316.193(5) and 316.193(6)(a), if you enter a plea to DUI, then the judge is required to put you on monthly reporting probation for at least twelve (12) months, although the court can allow for the early termination of that probation.

 Attorney for Violation of DUI Probation in Tampa, FL

 If you violated your DUI probation, then contact an experienced criminal defense attorney at Sammis Law Firm in Tampa, FL.
 We can help you decide how to come into compliance with your probation before the warrant is issued.

 If the warrant has already been issued, your attorney might be able to file a motion for your surrender in the courtroom so that you do not have to go into custody.
 During the motion to surrender, the court can decide whether to give you any relief.

 The best results come from having a good plan to come back into compliance with all of the terms of probation so that you can show the judge that you will be able to successfully complete the probation.
 Once you are in compliance, your attorney can ask the court to just terminate the probation so that nothing else can go wrong.

 Call us at 813-250-0500 to discuss any VOP in a DUI or wet reckless case in Tampa or Plant City, FL.

 Violation of Probation for DUI